T-2 mycotoxin: Toxic effects

 T-2 is highly toxic when inhaled.
 Acute toxic symptoms include vomiting, diarrhea, skin irritation, itching, rash, blisters, bleeding and dyspnea.
-If the individual is exposed to T-2 over a longer period alimentary toxic aleukia (ATA) develops.
+If the individual is exposed to T-2 over a longer period, alimentary toxic aleukia (ATA) develops.

 At first the patient experiences a burning sensation in the mouth, throat and stomach.
-After a few days the person will suffer from an acute gastroenteritis that will last for 3 to 9 days.
-Within 9 weeks the bone marrow will slowly degenerate.
-Also the skin starts bleeding and the total number of leukocytes decreases.
-Problems with the nervous system can occur.
+After a few days, the person will suffer from an acute gastroenteritis that will last for 3 to 9 days.
+Within 9 weeks, the bone marrow will slowly degenerate.
+The skin starts bleeding and the total number of leukocytes decreases.
+Problems with the nervous system may occur.

-In the end the following symptoms might occur: a high fever, petechial haemorrhage, necrosis of muscles and skin, bacterial infections of the necrotic tissue, enlarged lymph nodes.
-There is the possibility of asphyxiation because of laryngeal oedema and stenosis of the glottis.
+In the end, a high fever, petechial haemorrhage, necrosis of muscles and skin, bacterial infections of the necrotic tissue, and enlarged lymph nodes might occur.
+There is a possibility of asphyxia because of laryngeal edema and stenosis of the glottis.
 The lack of oxygen is then the cause of death.
-Otherwise the patient will die of bronchial pneumonia and lung bleeding.
+Otherwise, the patient might die of bronchial pneumonia and lung bleeding.